olaviinha/SloppyButchery/README.md

 # Sloppy Butchery

-Sloppy Butchery is a collection of audio-processing tools for [Google Colaboratory](https://colab.research.google.com/) (i.e. your browser), using [you Google Drive](https://drive.google.com/drive/my-drive) as data source and storage.
+Sloppy Butchery is a collection of audio processing tools for [Google Colaboratory](https://colab.research.google.com/) (i.e. your browser), using [you Google Drive](https://drive.google.com/drive/my-drive) as data source and storage.

 ---